VR-Doh: Hands-on 3D Modeling in Virtual Reality: User Study

-To understand how experts and novices use our hands-on 3D modeling system for creative tasks in VR, we invited 6 participants (P1-P6) with 3-5 years of prior 3D modeling experience, and 6 participants without prior experience (P7-P12).
-The study included two open-ended tasks to evaluate system usability, performance, user satisfaction, and to gather their feedback and suggestions.
+To understand how experts and novices use VR-Doh for creative tasks in VR, we invited 6 participants (P1-P6) with 3-5 years of prior 3D modeling experience, and 6 participants without any prior experience (P7-P12).